rancher/fleet-docs/docs/quickstart.md

 ![Diagram displaying flow of target specific clusters](../static/img/Flow-clusterSelector-targetCustomizations.png)

-Fleet follows a GitOps mode, allowing you to track who made changes and when using your Git history.
+Fleet follows a GitOps model, allowing you to track who made changes and when using your Git history.
 When you push changes to your Git repository:

 1. Fleet detects the change and evaluates `fleet.yaml` to determine which clusters to target.
 1. It deploys the updated resources automatically.